tstandley/freeze_dried_data/README.md

 # creates the file "new dataset.fdd" if it does not exist
 dataset = FDD('new dataset.fdd')

-# Adds the entry 'key1': 'value1' to the dataset and writes the value to disk
+# adds the entry 'key1': 'value1' to the dataset and writes the value to disk
 dataset['key1'] = 'value1'

-# Adds the entry 1234: 5678 to the dataset and writes the value to disk
+# adds the entry 1234: 5678 to the dataset and writes the value to disk
 dataset[1234] = 5678

-# Writes the index including all keys to disk and closes the file.
+# writes the index including all keys to disk and closes the file.
 # FDD files are automatically closed upon __exit__() or __del__()
 dataset.close()
 ```